salvatob/HicHacHoe/tech_doc.md

 Most of the application’s architecture relies on the `Board` typeclass.
 This allows alternative implementations to be swapped in without changing the rest of the code.
 The typeclass encapsulates the standard methods while hiding implementation details.

 #### The `Symbol` dataclass
-For ease of use, I am working with symbol as it's own type.
+For ease of use, I am working with symbol as its own type.
 This decision was made purely to catch some bugs early during compilation.
 ```haskell
 data Symbol = O | X | E
   deriving (Show, Eq)